VandeeFeng/bili-tui/README.md

 - **Video Search**: Search for Bilibili videos directly within the application.
 - **Direct Playback**: Play video links directly using `mpv` and `yt-dlp`.
 - **Video Information**: View detailed information about a specific video.
+- **Following Management**: View and manage your followed authors with custom following and blacklist support.
 - **Command-line Interface**: Operate the client with simple commands.
+- **Persistent Configuration**: Settings are automatically saved and restored between sessions.

 ## Prerequisites